nopnop2002/Raspberry-ili9340spi/README.md

 ---

-# Build using WiringPi library
+# Build using Hardware SPI of the WiringPi library
 WiringPi library initializes GPIO in one of the following ways:
 - int wiringPiSetup (void);
 - int wiringPiSetupGpio (void);